need4swede/wiki-go/data/documents/playback/trident-player/troubleshooting/document.md

 ### Seek Takes a Long Time

-**For 4K content:**

 Large keyframes take time to decode.
-This is normal for complex 4K HEVC content.
+This is normal for complex 4K HEVC content, and heavier over remote connections.
+If seeking feels sluggish on a remote stream, try a lower Quality setting for the session.

-**For faster seeking:**

-Settings > Playback > Accurate Seek: OFF

-This seeks to the nearest keyframe instead of the exact frame.